Juan Manuel Gálvez

 Despite the difficult and politically tempting circumstances favorable to the imposition of a successor, Gálvez still went ahead with the scheduled free elections of 1954 and thus the 1954 Honduran general election took place on 10 October 1954.

 Gálvez was deposed by his Vice President Julio Lozano Díaz on 5 December 1954 while being treated abroad for a heart condition, perhaps brought on by the difficult 1954.
 His overthrow followed the 10 October 1954 election which produced a deadlock in the Government of Honduras due to a split in the 39th President's own National Party of Honduras.

-Despite this problem with his heart, once he was deposed out of Office, Juan Manuel Galvez still managed to live a further 18 years before finally dying in his own Honduras on 20 August 1972.
+Despite this problem with his heart, once he was deposed out of office, Juan Manuel Galvez still managed to live a further 18 years before finally dying in Honduras on 20 August 1972.